ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.md

 1. If using **[multiple customers](https://docs.erp.net/tech/modules/crm/clientcenter/index.html?q=client%20center#multi-customer-login)**, make sure you are logged into the **[customer](https://docs.erp.net/tech/modules/crm/sales/customers/index.html)** whose data you wish to share with the user.

-   To expand a user's access to more of your customers within the same Client Center, **switch** to another customer profile and **repeat** all steps as described below.

    ![picture](pictures/customer_choose.png)

 2. Navigate to the **[User Management](https://docs.erp.net/tech/modules/crm/clientcenter/user-management/index.html)** page and click **Add User**.